 Hello everyone, I’m Emma from Science Sparks and am very excited about guest posting on Red Ted Art today.
 My blog Science Sparks is full of fun, creative and engaging science experiments and activity ideas for kids of all ages.
 Please do pop over to take a look or visit us on facebook.
+There is a great set of Valentine’s Day Science Activities here on Red Ted Art!
+Do take a look!

 We’ve loved seeing all the activities so far in the 31 Days of Love series and especially like the paper bag puppets and crayon resist cards.